You may need to clear:

-- scan your travel document(s) at the airport kiosk (note a maximum of 5 travellers can use one kiosk at a time)
+- Scan your travel document(s) at the airport kiosk or eGate (note a maximum of 5 travellers can use one kiosk at a time)

-- the kiosk will pull up your reference number and declaration information
+- The kiosk or eGate will pull up your reference number and declaration information

-- take the kiosk receipt to a border services officer for further processing
+- Take the paper receipt to a border services officer for further processing

 We encourage passengers arriving in Canada by air to use the Advance CBSA Declaration, which is part of our traveller modernization initiative.

 There are detailed rules about what you may bring into Canada, both as a foreign traveller or a returning citizen.
 Some items may be subject to duty, taxes or restrictions, or even prohibited.

 With US Customs at Pearson Airport, travellers to the US clear US customs and immigration before boarding their flight.

 NEXUS cardholders and airline passengers with priority access may use a dedicated line at US customs by showing their boarding pass and a valid Nexus card or Customs Declaration form or card.